 - Sexual Offences and Community Affairs Unit (Soca)

 - Specialised Commercial Crime Unit (SCCU)

-- · Priority Crimes Litigation Unit
+- Priority Crimes Litigation Unit (PCLU)

-- · Office for Witness Protection.
+- Office for Witness Protection (OWP)

+- Asset Forfeiture Unit (AFU)

+- · National Prosecuting Service (NPS).

-National Prosecutions Service (NPS)
+National Prosecuting Service (NPS)

-The NPS is headed by the deputy directors of public prosecutions.
-They stand at the head of the respective regional jurisdictions, which are attached to the high courts of the country.
+The NPS is a division of the NPA managing the performance of Directors of Public Prosecutions (DPPs) and Lower Courts countrywide.

 All the public prosecutors and State advocates manning the district, regional and high courts report to the directors of public prosecutions in their respective areas of jurisdiction.